Arkansas’s Urgent Call to Avoid Distracted Driving

 While the festive season is a time for celebration, it also sees a surge in travel, making road safety more crucial than ever.
 In fact, Arkansas is the ninth most dangerous state to drive in during the holidays.

-If you don’t already know, Arkansas recently enacted Act 445, known as Ashton’s and Abbie’s Law, in August 2023.
-Now, it serves as a timely reminder to prioritize safe driving practices.
+If you don’t already know, Arkansas enacted Act 445, known as Ashton’s and Abbie’s Law, in August 2023.
+It serves as a timely reminder to prioritize safe driving practices.

 Texting While Driving Statistics